Waynesboro Redevelopment and Housing Authority

 How To Apply to the Public Housing Waiting List

-The Waynesboro Redevelopment and Housing Authority (WRHA) Public Housing waiting list is currently open.
-Applications are being accepted every Tuesday and Wednesday of each week, until further notice.
+The Waynesboro Redevelopment and Housing Authority (WRHA) waiting list for Public Housing apartments is currently postponed.
+Applications were being accepted every Tuesday and Wednesday of each week.
+There is no notice of when this waiting list will reopen.

 The WRHA Public Housing program has 188 units that range from 1-4 Bedrooms, across the City of Waynesboro.